I would like to

-Below You can see images of soft tissue grafting from the patients palate to the extraction socket area and preservation of the extraction socket for implant placement.
+Below You can see images of soft tissue grafting from the patients palate to the extraction socket area and preservation of the extraction socket for dental implant placement carried out at Pearl dental clinic.

 |This patient suffered from recurrent loss of his upper right front crown.
 The crown was ill fitting and the root was decayed and had fractured and as a result, the crown kept debonding.|